jakzo/SlzMods/README.md

-Speedrun utilities for Stress Level Zero games.
+Collection of my Boneworks/Bonelab mods and tools.

 ## Structure

-The speedrun mods are under `projects/GAMENAME`.
+The mods/tools are under `projects/CATEGORY`.
 Common code is included in `common`.